wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    * A trust anchor is a public key that verifies the certificate used in a digital signature.
    <br /><br />

+RARP (Reverse Address Resolution Protocol) when communicating for the first time to find the IP address matching the MAC.

 OCSP (Online Certificate Status Protocol) is the Internet protocol that obtains the revocation status of an X.509 digital certificate.
 A certificate revocation list (CRL) contains a list of all the certificates that have been revoked.

 Key clustering occurs when different encryption keys generate the same ciphertext from the same plaintext message.